 And my favorite – everyone in the agency.
 As it should be.

 Approach your agency as your #1 client.
 If you can’t, think about hiring someone from the outside who can.
 39% of your peers are considering doing so in 2016.
 Free up your time to focus on keeping clients happy, improving agency processes and profitability and mentoring staff.
-The competition shows no sign of letting up in 2016 and beyond.
-With the right new business program, you can expect to see 10% - 25% increase in opportunity for the agency and your peers will be wondering how you do it.
+The competition shows no sign of letting up.
+With the right new business program, you can expect to see a 10% - 25% increase in opportunity for the agency and your peers will be wondering how you do it.

 I want to help you get your business development program in sync with the marketplace.
 Click on Schedule a Call and let’s talk about how you can get ahead of the competition just by adjusting your timing.
 If you like this post, click the thumbs up, so I’ll know and then sign up for my new business newsletter.
 Follow me: Twitter and LinkedIn for daily tips, tricks, and insights. #LetsGrow!